-In Portugal’s defense, and letting the half Portuguese side of me talk for a moment, it’s not just us.
+In Portugal’s defence, and letting the half Portuguese side of me talk for a moment, it’s not just us.
 Greek food is also a general disappointment outside of Greece.
 Every time a Greek friend tells me about a new souvlaki place in London and I ask them so, how was it?
-The reply is often the same, shit.
+The reply is often the same – rubbish.

 Old VS new Portuguese restaurants in London